UngTengEn/Intel-Media-Stack-Workspace/README.md

 Open the workspace in the folder with Visual Studio Code.

-In Visual Studio Code menu, goto Terminal > Run Task..., run "Build|All|Release".
+In Visual Studio Code menu, goto Terminal > Run Task..., run "Build|All".

 The binaries and programs will build in _install\Release\bin.

+Configure most of your build environtments in build_env.bat

+Note: make sure most paths consist of only ascii characters and no spaces.

 ## Extra Tools